Posts tagged: ubicomp

 Tad Hirsch, Intel People and Practices Research, USA

-Bjorn Nansen, Jon Pearce, & Wally Smith, The University of Melbourne, Australia
+Bjorn Nansen, Jon Pearce, & Wally Smith, University of Melbourne, Australia

 Section 3: Creative Engagement